johnwbyrd/pennyworth/doc/security.md

 ## API Key Management (DynamoDB)

 ### Overview
-API keys are used to authenticate and authorize access to the OpenAI-compatible API proxy. **Only a secure hash (e.g., SHA-256) of each API key is stored in DynamoDB—never the key itself.** This ensures that even if the database is compromised, the actual keys remain secret.
+API keys are used to authenticate and authorize access to the OpenAI-compatible API proxy. **Only a secure hash (e.g., SHA-256) of each API key is stored in DynamoDB—never the key itself.** This ensures that even if the database is compromised, the actual keys remain secret. **API key management is exclusively via DynamoDB; LiteLLM's built-in key management is not used.** **A Python CLI tool is used for API key creation, auditing, and revocation, and only hashes are ever stored.**

 ### DynamoDB Table Design
 - **Table Name:** `api-keys` (or configurable)